gregory-james-smith/ubiquitous-pages/index.md

 | Figures and tables are numbered in order | Figires and tables are number by chapter and then in order |
 | Page Right layout with margin on right | Two Page Right layout with margins on outside |

-Both contain:
+Both have:
+* References
+* Bibliography
+* The same, or similar, page layout and proportions
+* Footnotes
+* Marginalia
-* References and bibliography
+* Tables, diagrams and pictures with captions
+* Page numbers